wolfeidau/gbc/README.md

 # gbc

-This library provides a wrapper for net.Listener which returns buffered wrapper around `net.Conn` which enables you to avoid writing another buffered connection wrapper in your service.
+This library provides a wrapper for net.Listener which returns a buffered `net.Conn` enabling you to avoid writing another buffered connection wrapper in your service.

-It uses sync.Pool to reuse buffers, these are allocated using the default size of `1024`, or the value provided to `WrapListenerSize`.
+It uses sync.Pool to reuse buffers, which are allocated using the default size of `1024`, or the value provided to `WrapListenerSize`.

 # usage